-The Directors of the Corporation may serve as Directors of other reporting issuers.
-The following nominees for re-election as Directors of the Corporation serve (or have served in the past five years) on the boards of directors of other reporting issuers or reporting issuer equivalent(s) as follows:
+The directors of the Corporation may serve as directors of other reporting issuers.
+The following nominees for re-election as directors of the Corporation serve (or have served in the past five years) on the boards of directors of other reporting issuers or reporting issuer equivalent(s) as follows:

 Director Reporting Issuer(s) or Equivalent(s) Chris Bruijnzeels International Petroleum Corp.
-Norwegian Energy Company ASA Michael Ebsary Proposed Director of Africa Oil Corp.
-Keith Hill Africa Oil Corp.
-Africa Energy Corp.
+Norwegian Energy Company ASA Michael Ebsary Africa Oil Corp.
+Keith Hill Africa Energy Corp.
+Africa Oil Corp.
 Eco (Atlantic) Oil & Gas Ltd. TAG Oil Corp.
 William Lundin Africa Energy Corp.
 Filo Mining Corp.
+International Petroleum Corp.
 Orrön Energy AB Garrett Soden Africa Energy Corp.
 Gulf Keystone Petroleum Ltd. Panoro Energy ASA

-During the fiscal year ended December 31, 2023, the Board and its committees held the number of meetings as set forth in the table below.
-The following table does not include decisions made by the Board and the committees of the Board by written resolution during 2023:
+During the fiscal year ended December 31, 2024, the Board and its committees held the number of meetings as set forth in the table below.
+The following table does not include decisions made by the Board and the committees of the Board by written resolution during 2024:

-Director 2023 BOARD / STANDING COMMITTEES
+2024 BOARD / STANDING COMMITTEES

-Board 11 meetings (1) Audit Committee 4 meetings (1) Compensation Committee 2 meetings (1) Reserves Committee 1 meeting (1) Corporate Governance and Nominating Committee No meeting ^{(1) (2)}
+Director Board 9 meetings (1) Audit Committee 4 meetings (1) Compensation Committee 2 meetings (1) Reserves Committee 1 meeting (1) Corporate Governance and Nominating Committee 1 meeting (1)

-Chris Bruijnzeels 11 of 11 4 of 4 2 of 2 -
+Chris Bruijnzeels 9 of 9 4 of 4 2 of 2 1 of 1 1 of 1

-Adel Chaouch (3) 5 of 6

-Garrett Soden (4) 6 of 6
+Garrett Soden 9 of 9

-Michael Ebsary 11 of 11 4 of 4 2 of 2 -
+Michael Ebsary 9 of 9 4 of 4 2 of 2 1 of 1

-Keith Hill 11 of 11 4 of 4 2 of 2 1 of 1
+Keith Hill 9 of 9 4 of 4 2 of 2 1 of 1

-William Lundin 11 of 11 1 of 1

-Nick Walker (5) 8 of 10 1 of 1 -
+William Lundin 9 of 9 1 of 1 1 of 1

-(1) The numbers in each row represent the number of meetings the Director/committee member attended in 2023 and the second number represents the number that he was eligible to attend.
+(1) The numbers in each row represent the number of meetings the director/committee member attended in 2024 versus the number that he was eligible to attend.